ffplayout/ffplayout/docs/live_ingest.md

 Have in mind, that the ingest mode **can't** pull from a server, it only can act as its own server and listen for income.

-When it notice a incoming stream, it will stop the playlist playing and continue the live source.
+When it notice a incoming stream, it will stop the current playing and continue the live source.
 The output will not interrupt, so you have a continuously output stream.

 In rare cases it can happen, that for a short moment after switching the image freezes, but then it will continue.
 Also a short frame flickering can happen.